 ‘A Practical Guide to Short Marriages for Family Lawyers’ by Sadie Glover

-This book will consider the legal position in respect of short marriages.
+This book considers the legal position in respect of short marriages.
 This can often be a tricky area of law, particularly where needs is a magnetic factor and there is little or no marital acquest.
 Formulating a solid case plan from the outset is essential.
-This book will assess how the case law has evolved over the years from the pre-White era to the present day, and consider how the future needs of the family can affect the overall outcome of your case, notwithstanding of the brevity of the marriage.
+The book assesses how the case law has evolved over the years from the pre-White era to the present day, and consider how the future needs of the family can affect the overall outcome of your case, notwithstanding of the brevity of the marriage.

 - How to apply the s25 considerations to a short marriage

 - How the court regards relationship after marriage

 - Future needs of the children and parties

 Sadie Glover is a Partner in the family team at B P Collins LLP.
 She qualified as a solicitor in 2006 and practises exclusively in all aspects of family law, including divorce and financial settlements, separation, cohabitation, children and nuptial agreements.

 Sadie’s practice has a particular emphasis on divorce and financial settlements, ranging from low to high net worth matters.
 She also has vast experience of advising on private law children matters, ranging from common disputes between parents, to international leave to remove applications and complex international child abduction cases in the High Court.
 Sadie also advises on matters relating to the separation of unmarried couples, to include proceedings under the Trust of Land and Appointment of Trustees Act 1996 (TOLATA) and Schedule 1 of the Children Act 1989.